Haakon (given name)

 Haakon, also spelled Håkon (in Norway), Hakon (in Denmark), Håkan (in Sweden), or Háukon or Hákon, is an older spelling of the modern Norwegian form of the Old Norwegian masculine first name Hákon meaning "High Son" from há (high, chosen) and konr (son, descendant, kin).
 An old English form is Hacon as in Haconby, Hacon's Village.
 The name appears in Scottish Gaelic as Àcainn, as seen in the place-name Kyleakin, meaning 'Haakon's Narrows', being named after King Haakon IV of Norway.

-Haakon or Håkon was the name of several Norwegian rulers (see Norwegian royalty):
+Haakon or Håkon was the name of several Norwegian rulers.